Bombing victims testify at U.S. trial on PLO role in Israel attacks

-NEW YORK, Feb 2 (Reuters) - Seconds after the blast hit downtown Jerusalem, Jamie Sokolow lay on the ground, her right eye damaged by shrapnel and her face feeling as though someone had set it aflame.
+NEW YORK (Reuters) - Seconds after the blast hit downtown Jerusalem, Jamie Sokolow lay on the ground, her right eye damaged by shrapnel and her face feeling as though someone had set it aflame.

 “I thought, ‘I‘m 12 years old, I‘m from New York, and I‘m going to die,'” she testified in Manhattan federal court on Monday, at times breaking down in tears.